Upcoming Pro Bono Attorney Trainings

-- Secure a sexual assault survivor's restraining order against the perpetrator
+- Help a sexual assault survivor obtain a protective order against the perpetrator

 - Prepare your client for a school disciplinary process or obtain an educational accommodation

 - Negotiate with a school, employer, and/or housing official, as well as the perpetrator’s counsel, to settle claims before they reach final adjudication

 - Apply for legal status for an immigrant survivor